-All documents mentioned above must be submitted to the Office of the Registrar for evaluation by the Pre-registration Committee of Council.
+All documents mentioned above must be submitted to the Office of the Registrar for evaluation of the curriculum by the Education Committee, and verification of the application by the Pre-registration Committee.
 The Pre-registration Committee will then make a recommendation for approval by Council or the Executive Committee of Council.